Introduction to Lifeguarding & the History and Development of Professional Lifeguards

 2007 – May the Ocean City Development Corporation begins managing a rooming house that is rented exclusively to Beach Patrol employees

-2015 – Beach Patrol moves into a State of the Art Beach Patrol Headquarters at 109 Dorchester St. leaving behind for demolition the old Police Department on Dorchester St.
+2015 – Beach Patrol moves into a State of the Art Beach Patrol Headquarters at 109 Talbot St. leaving behind for demolition the old Police Department on Dorchester St.

 Sources of information for were: